-Key audit matter How our audit addressed the key audit matter Impairment assessment for properties held properties held for sale for sale under development and completed properties held for sale under development and completed properties held for sale of approximately HK\$2,061 million in aggregate.
-Properties held for sale under development and completed properties held for sale are stated at the lower of cost and net realisable data supporting the underlying assumptions.
+Key audit matter

+How our audit addressed the key audit matter

+Impairment assessment for properties held for sale under development and completed properties held for sale

+As at 31 March 2021, the Group has recorded properties held for sale under development and completed properties held for sale of approximately HK\$2,083 million in aggregate.
+Properties held for sale under development and completed properties held for sale are stated at the lower of cost and net realisable value.
+Management's impairment assessment is significant to our audit, considering the degree of judgement involved in estimating the sales proceeds and selling expenses, and the level of complexity involved in making those assumptions in estimation.